 The following are some of security measures you must consider when using Leased Lines and VPNs.

-- Utilize a VPN for encrypting traffic between offices.
+- Utilise a VPN for encrypting traffic between offices.

-- Utilize a VPN for encrypting traffic between home workers and offices.
+- Utilise a VPN for encrypting traffic between home workers and offices.
 This offers some security from the network’s insecurity of home owners.

 - When require resilient connectivity, consider having two connections.